allenai/allennlp/README.md

 4. Visit http://pytorch.org/ and install the relevant pytorch package.

-You should now be able to test your installation with `./scripts/verify.py --all`.
+You should now be able to test your installation with `./scripts/verify.py`.
 Congratulations!

 ### Setting up a Docker development environment